Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2021.

 So what should you look for when choosing B&W speakers?
 Something that has been reviewed by What Hi-Fi? of course!
 You'll find a full-fat review attached to each product in this comprehensive list, and the star-rating listed below.

-Now, think about the type of speaker that's right for you.
-Floorstanders require a fair bit of space in which to operate, so might be better suited to bigger rooms, while bookshelf speakers (aka standmounts) can either be mounted on a stand or fixed to a wall using brackets, so are potentially more versatile.
+Once you know how good it was for us, think about what's right for you – and particularly, your home.
+B&W floorstanders (or any floorstanding speakers, for that matter) require a fair bit of space in which to operate, so might be better suited to bigger rooms, while bookshelf speakers (aka standmounts) can either be mounted on a stand or fixed to a wall using brackets.
+They're potentially more versatile.

-Thanks to its relatively new Formation range, B&W has moved effortlessly into the realm of wireless multi-room speakers too; we've included both an excellent stereo pair and a one-box option in this list.
+Thanks to its Formation range, B&W has moved effortlessly into the realm of wireless multi-room speakers too; we've included both an excellent stereo pair and a one-box option in this list.

 Then, there's the technology.
 Traditionally, Kevlar was the material of choice for B&W's midrange and bass drivers, but the company now uses its own material, dubbed Continuum.
 Bowers & Wilkins claims it reduces the degrading effects of the vibrations of the mid/bass drivers, resulting in a cleaner sound with less distortion.
 You'll find it's used across all of the speakers on this list.

 Finally, you'll need to turn your mind to the topic of coin.
-Thankfully, Bowers & Wilkins covers a lot of budgetary bases, with offerings under £500/$600 all the way up to, well, a lot more.
+Thankfully, Bowers & Wilkins covers a lot of budgetary bases, with offerings under £500/$600 all the way up to, oh, quite a lot more.
 On that note, let's find you some new B&W speakers...

-The Bowers & Wilkins 606s (listed, below) walked off with What Hi-Fi?’s top speaker award in 2019.
-And with the 600 range now 25 years old, B&W decided to celebrate by upgrading the series' core models.
-The 606 S2 Anniversary Edition hasn't been tweaked a great deal – there's the addition of an oak finish to go along with the existing black and white options, an inscription on the tweeter surround to mark the Anniversary status, and an upgraded crossover that now features better-quality capacitors – but remember, this was an Award-winner to start with.
+The Bowers & Wilkins 606 (listed below) walked off with What Hi-Fi?’s top speaker award in 2019.
+And with the 600 range now 25 years old, B&W decided to celebrate by upgrading the series' core models – including the 607 S2 Anniversary Edition, above.
+The 606 S2 Anniversary Edition hasn't been tweaked a great deal – there's the addition of an oak finish to go along with the existing black and white options, an inscription on the tweeter surround to mark the Anniversary status, and an upgraded crossover that now features better-quality capacitors – but remember, this was an Award winner to start with.